-1. Existing claimants (both working age and pensionable age Web based questionnaire

-Hard copy documents to be provided as necessary

-2. Council taxpayers and service users generally

-Web based questionnaire

-Hard copy documents to be provided as necessary

-3. Interested organisations and groups.

-Web based questionnaire

-4. Organisations with significant interest to be notified directly

-Hard copy documents to be provided as necessary

-General Awareness

-Provision of information and awareness raising of changes and proposals

-News releases

-Face-to-face communication at customer service points

-Information in libraries/surgeries and other public venues

-The Council's Website and Social Media

-Analysis and Assessment

-A full analysis and assessment will be provided

-Consultation:

-- Has there been specific consultation on this decision? - What were the results of the consultation? - Did the consultation analysis reveal any difference in views across the protected characteristics? - Can any conclusions be drawn from the analysis on how the decision will affect people with different protected characteristics?
+Existing claimants (both working age and pensionable age Web based questionnaire Hard copy documents to be provided as necessary 2.
+Council taxpayers and service users generally Web based questionnaire Hard copy documents to be provided as necessary 3.
+Interested organisations and groups.
+Web based questionnaire 4.
+Organisations with significant interest to be notified directly Hard copy documents to be provided as necessary General Awareness Provision of information and awareness raising of changes and proposals News releases Face-to-face communication at customer service points Information in libraries/surgeries and other public venues The Council's Website and Social Media Analysis and Assessment A full analysis and assessment will be provided Consultation: Has there been specific consultation on this decision?
+What were the results of the consultation?
+Did the consultation analysis reveal any difference in views across the protected characteristics?
+Can any conclusions be drawn from the analysis on how the decision will affect people with different protected characteristics?

-Yes

-Results of the consultation can be found in Appendix I: CTS Scheme review of the consultation.

-Options 2 and 6 received a higher amount of responses in favour of accepting the changes across the protected characteristics.
-In the case of option 1 disabled responders had a higher positive response to the this option which asked whether the scheme should remain the same with the same level of support.
-This was also the case with the responses from those in receipt of CTS.

-A higher proportion of disabled responders and those in receipt of CTS did not agree with options 3,4 and 5.

-Those with a protected characteristic often receive a premium giving them extra help, e.g. a carer or disability premium, giving them higher levels of help towards their Council Tax payments.

-Claimants with children will have less income for their living expenses and for caring for their children if they have to pay more towards their Council Tax.

 Is the decision relevant to the aims of the equality duty?
 Guidance on the aims can be found in the EHRC's PSED Technical Guidance.

-Aim Eliminate discrimination, harassment and victimisation Yes Advance equality of opportunity between persons who share a relevant protected characteristic and persons who do not share it Yes 3) Foster good relations between persons who share a relevant protected characteristic and persons who do not share it No
+Aim Yes/No Eliminate discrimination, harassment and victimisation Yes Advance equality of opportunity between persons who share a relevant protected characteristic and persons who do not share it Yes 3) Foster good relations between persons who share a relevant protected characteristic and persons who do not share it No the impact of the decision on people with different protected characteristics.

-Assess the relevance of the decision to people with different protected characteristics and assess the impact of the decision on people with different protected characteristics.
+Assess the relevance of the decision to people with different protected characteristics and assess